abaer123/Racing-Repository/Courses/Security/5_On_Demand_Scans_Audit_Events_And_Exta_Configs.md

   * Using the left hand navigation menu click through **Secure > Security configuration** to see all of the scans we have enabled.
 For this exercise we want to click **Configure SAST**
   * Take note of all of the various settings we can change about the scan to better suit our needs.
   * Most of these settings can also be changed by adding variables to your pipeline, but often it is easier to change from this view.
   * Still within the ***Security Configuration*** settings we want to click the **Vulnerability Management** tab and enable the security training providers.
-Now our Vulnerability will link out to certain security trainings if they are related to an existing course.
+Now our Vulnerability will link out to certain security trainings if they are related to an existing course. **_Please note some of the training courses do require a subscription_**

 * [ ] Step 4: CODEOWNERS
   * Another compliance feature you should take advantage of is the use of the CODEOWNERS file.
 To do this we will first navigate back to the main page of our project and click **Web IDE**.
 Once in the IDE create a new file called ***CODEOWNERS***